makelab-kaist/makelab.github.io/_projects/2025_StitchFlow.md

 ### References

 Zofia Marciniak, Punn Lertjaturaphat, and Andrea Bianchi.
 2025. **StitchFlow: Enabling In-Situ Creative Explorations of Crochet Patterns With Stitch Tracking and Process Sharing**.
-To appear in the Proceedings of the Annual ACM Symposium on User Interface Software and Technology (_UIST 2025_).
+In Proceedings of the 38th Annual ACM Symposium on User Interface Software and Technology (_UIST '25_).
+Association for Computing Machinery, New York, NY, USA, Article 7, 1–15. [https://doi.org/10.1145/3746059.3747715](https://doi.org/10.1145/3746059.3747715)

 <!-- DO NOT CHANGE MANUALLY -->